jmhutchison/QGIS-Training-Manual/qgis_plugins/plugin_examples.rst

 |WN|
 -------------------------------------------------------------------------------

-Next we'll look at how to use layers that are hosted on remote servers in real time.
+Now we will look at combining some of the skills you have learnt in a practical exercise involving data from iSIKHNAS.